 It can feel awkward and strange at first.
-In fact, they say that it can take up to 300 times of doing something a different way before it becomes “habit”.
-But you are young!
+In fact, they say that it can take up to 300 times of doing something a different way before it becomes habit.
+But you’re young!
 You’re committed to improving your grades!
-So we have a hunch that it will only take a matter of weeks before you feel like whole new student.
+So we have a hunch that it will only take a matter of weeks before you feel like a whole new student.

 Day 6 – Invest in an academic planner.
 Or – dig out the one you stuffed under your bed after the first day of school.
 It’s your responsibility to write down every detail of your weekly schedule on the calendar.
 Most teachers write the schedule on the board, or display it somewhere visible in the classroom.
 Choose different colors of ink for different subjects.
 That way it’s easy to see which subjects have the heaviest workload.
 Have any tests or upcoming quizzes?
 Papers due?
 Group projects?
 What can your tutor help you with?
 You and your parent, a family member, or study buddy, can look at a week at a time and help you prioritize your study time.

-Day 7 – Check in with your teachers regarding Missing Assignments/Extra Credit – especially in those weaker subjects you highlighted last week.
+Day 7 – Check in with your teachers regarding missing assignments/extra credit – especially in those more difficult subjects you highlighted last week.
 As mentioned in Part 1, missing work is usually the main culprit when it comes to getting poor grades.
-It doesn’t take many zeros to have a major impact in your overall class grade.
+It doesn’t take many zeros to have a major impact on your overall class grade.
 Make up anything that teachers will let you – even partial credit is better than no credit.
 Always do any extra credit that is offered.
 Every single point counts.

 “10 Days To Better Grades” is a great way to start off a new academic tradition.
 Keep checking back for more tips on how you can take control – and improve – your academic performance.